eed3si9n/herding-cats/docs/13/b.md

 ### Eval datatype

-Cats also comes with `Eval` datatype that contols evaluation.
+Cats also comes with `Eval` datatype that controls evaluation.

 ```scala
 sealed abstract class Eval[+A] extends Serializable { self =>